 The Lions Bay Beach Park is open with a maximum of 100 persons in the park at any given time, including the beach and swimming area.
 To help manage this restriction, the adjacent Lions Bay beach parking lot remains closed.

 Food Trucks will be in the Beach Park Parking Lot (no vehicles – maximum 50 persons at a time) on select dates (usually Fridays) over the summer so watch for notices in the Village Update weekly.

-Physical Distancing requirements will be in effect - Volunteers and Bylaw Enforcement Officers will be patrolling this summer to greet the public, answer questions, point them in the right direction and remind them to keep a healthy 2 metres apart.
-If you would like to volunteer to become a Parks and Trails Ambassador, click here.
+Physical Distancing requirements will be in effect - Bylaw Enforcement Officers actively patrol to greet the public, answer questions, point them in the right direction and remind them to keep a healthy 2 metres apart.

 Parking adjustments effective July 28th: